supervisely/supervisely/README.md

 Hundreds of interactive UI widgets and components are ready for you.
 Just add to your program and populate with the data.
 Python devs don't need to have any front‑end experience, in our developer portal you will find needed guides, examples, and tutorials.
 We support the following UI widgets:

-1. [Widgets made by Supervisely](https://ecosystem.supervise.ly/docs/grid-gallery) specifically for computer vision tasks, like rendering galleries of images with annotations, playing videos forward and backward with labels, interactive confusion matrices, tables, charts, ...&#x20;
+1. [Widgets made by Supervisely](https://ecosystem.supervise.ly/docs/grid-gallery) specifically for computer vision tasks, like rendering galleries of images with annotations, playing videos forward and backward with labels, interactive confusion matrices, tables, charts, ...
 2. [Element widgets](https://element.eleme.io/1.4/#/en-US/component/button) - Vue 2.0 based component library
 3. [Plotly](https://plotly.com/python/) Graphing Library for Python
 4. You can develop your own UI widgets ([example](https://github.com/supervisely-ecosystem/dev-smart-tool-batched/blob/master/static/smarttool.js))

 Supervisely team makes most of its apps publically available on [GitHub](https://github.com/supervisely-ecosystem).
-Use them as examples for your future apps: fork, modify, and copy-paste code snippets.&#x20;
+Use them as examples for your future apps: fork, modify, and copy-paste code snippets.

 ### Convenient debugging

 Supervisely is made by data scientists for data scientists.
 We trying to lower barriers and make a friendly development environment.
-Especially we care about debugging as one of the most crucial steps.&#x20;
+Especially we care about debugging as one of the most crucial steps.

 Even in complex scenarios, like developing a GUI app integrated into a labeling tool, we keep it simple - use breakpoints in your favorite IDE to catch callbacks, step through the program and see live updates without page reload.
 As simple as that!
-Supervisely handles everything else -  WebSockets, authentication, Redis, RabitMQ, Postgres, ...&#x20;
+Supervisely handles everything else -  WebSockets, authentication, Redis, RabitMQ, Postgres, ...

-Watch the video below, how we debug [the app](https://ecosystem.supervise.ly/apps/supervisely-ecosystem%2Fnn-image-labeling%2Fannotation-tool) that applies NN right inside the labeling interface.&#x20;
+Watch the video below, how we debug [the app](https://ecosystem.supervise.ly/apps/supervisely-ecosystem%2Fnn-image-labeling%2Fannotation-tool) that applies NN right inside the labeling interface.

 <a href="https://youtu.be/fOnyL8YHOBM">
     <img src="https://user-images.githubusercontent.com/73014155/178845440-e03e9a51-e953-4359-abb7-d6e6d3550bf6.png" style="max-width:100%;">